awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

 ## Deletion Protection<a name="USER_DeleteInstance.DeletionProtection"></a>

 You can enable deletion protection so that users can't delete a DB cluster\.
 Deletion protection is enabled by default when you create a production DB cluster using the AWS Management Console\.
 However, deletion protection is disabled by default if you create a cluster using the AWS CLI or API\.
+Enabling or disabling deletion protection doesn't cause an outage\.
 For more information about turning deletion protection on and off, see [Modifying the DB Cluster by Using the Console, CLI, and API](Aurora.Modifying.md#Aurora.Modifying.Cluster)\.

 Aurora enforces deletion protection for a DB cluster whether you perform the operation from the console, the CLI, or the API\.
 If you try to delete a DB cluster that has deletion protection enabled, you can't do so\.
 To be certain that you can delete the cluster, modify the cluster and disable deletion protection\.